Judicial Interpretation [2025] No. 5

 (4) Other serious circumstances.

-Where both a goods-registered trademark and a service-registered trademark are counterfeited, and the illegal gains from counterfeiting the goods-registered trademark alone does not reach the threshold under paragraph 1 of this Article but, when combined with the illegal gains from counterfeiting the service trademark, reach the threshold under paragraph 2, such conduct shall be deemed to constitute "serious circumstances" under Article 213 of the Criminal Law.
+Where both a goods-registered trademark and a service-registered trademark are counterfeited, and the illegal gains from counterfeiting the goods-registered trademark alone does not reach the threshold under paragraph 1 of this Rule but, when combined with the illegal gains from counterfeiting the service-registered trademark, reach the threshold under paragraph 2, such conduct shall be deemed to constitute "serious circumstances" under Article 213 of the Criminal Law.

 Where the amount of illegal gains or illegal business turnover reaches ten times or more the corresponding thresholds specified in the preceding three paragraphs, such conduct shall be deemed to constitute "especially serious circumstances" under Article 213 of the Criminal Law.

-A seller shall be determined to have “knowingly” sold goods bearing counterfeit registered trademarks under Article 214 of the Criminal Law when any of the following circumstances exists, unless there is evidence demonstrating the seller's genuine lack of awareness:
+Rule 4 Selling goods bearing counterfeit registered trademarks under any of the following circumstances may be determined as “knowingly” as stipulated in Article 214 of the Criminal Law, unless there is evidence demonstrating the seller's genuine lack of awareness:

 (1) Knowing that the registered trademark on the sold goods has been altered, replaced, or concealed;